 The Sixth Circuit in Smith, like other courts cited by Appellant, found that a “single mix-up” did not constitute a willful violation of the FCRA.
 Williams does not dispute that a single inaccuracy, by itself, does not necessarily amount to a willful FCRA violation; however, that premise is inapplicable here.
 Unlike Smith, this was not a single inaccuracy.
 In fact, it happened twice to Williams and happens to thousands of others each year.
 See DE:200, 95.
-Appellant has cited no decisions in which a CRA took the same action twice, the second time when it objectively knew that action would result in the same error.
+Appellant has cited no-decisions in which a CRA took the same action twice, the second time when it objectively knew that action would result in the same error.
 Moreover, none of the cases cited by the Appellant involved a CRA which limited and violated or disregarded its own procedures as well as industry standards as Appellant did.

 The fact that Appellant had the information it gathered during Williams’s dispute of the Rent-A-Center Report undercuts Appellant’s argument that it didn’t have as much information as a credit reporting agency; it had all of the information it needed to avoid an error.
 This is certainly true for the Winn-Dixie report.
 Whether the Appellant’s adjudicator had access to this information is irrelevant under the Safeco objective standard.
 See also Smith v.
 E-Backgroundchecks.com, Inc., 81 F. Supp.3d 1342, 1359 (N.D.
-Ga.2015) (summary judgment for CRA denied on the issue of willful violation of 14 U.S.C. §1681e(b) where CRA did not use information it had in its possession to confirm whether criminal records matched consumer).
+Ga.2015) (summary judgment for CRA denied on the issue of a willful violation of 14 U.S.C. §1681e(b) where CRA did not use the information it had in its possession to confirm whether criminal records matched consumer).

 It also means Appellant had the ability to check a third identifier when it prepared the Winn-Dixie Report as it knew Williams’s height from his dispute of the Rent-A-Center Report and could easily have determined Ricky Williams’s height from even a momentary review of the FDOC website which Appellant claims its employee(s) did review to “verify” the existence of the conviction.
 Appellant’s attempts to treat the fact that it made the same error twice as two independent events are disingenuous and were obviously not accepted by the jury.